Parson's Pleasure: History and folklore

+In June 1859, at the inquest into death by drowning of James Simpson, a student at Exeter College, Mr G V Cox, the University coroner, said that during the previous fifty years there had been 46 inquests held in the University, of which 30 were accidents from boats.
+The University was urged to adopt some stringent rules to prevent young men who could not swim going in boats.
+It was reported that at Eton College there had not been a single fatal boating accident since the school introduced a system that made it compulsory for boys to have passed a swimming certificate before being allowed out in boats.
+Samuel Hounslow's swimming classes at Parson Pleasure, price £1, were particularly recommended.

+By July 1859 when Hounslow emigrated to Australia he was reported to have saved the lives of no less than sixteen people at that one place.
+Regular users of Parson's Pleasure got up a public subscription for him and it was reported that a "respectable sum" had been subscribed.

+In December 1854 the Exeter College steeplechase started and finished on the banks of the Cherwell directly opposite Parson's Pleasure.
+The winner was William Douglas from Limerick in Ireland.

 Parson's Pleasure was traditionally frequented by dons of the University.
 Ladies sitting in passing punts were saved from potential embarrassment by being directed to a path that skirted the area behind a high corrugated iron fence.
 If a pretext was needed, the ladies could be told that the men needed to haul the punt over "the rollers"—a track made of concrete with metal rollers—next to the nearby weir.
 Women's use of the path declined in later years but the path and the rollers remain.